agx/phosh/README.md

 For that it doesn't matter if you're using GNOME's Wayland or X11 session.

 ### Running from the Debian packages
-If installed via the Debian packages you can also run phosh via gnome-session.
+If installed via the Debian packages you can also run phosh as a gnome-session.
 It ships a file in /usr/share/gnome-session/sessions so you can bring up a session using

     gnome-session --disable-acceleration-check --session=phosh

-This assumes you have the compositor already running.
 If you want to start phosh at system boot there's a systemd unit file in */lib/systemd/system/phosh* which is disabled by default:

     systemctl enable phosh
     systemctl start phosh

 This runs *phosh* as user *purism* (which needs to exist).
-If you don't have a user *purism* and don't want to create on you can make systemd run *phosh* as any user by using an override file:
+If you don't have a user *purism* and don't want to create one you can make systemd run *phosh* as any user by using an override file:

     $ cat /etc/systemd/system/phosh.service.d/override.conf